Skip to Content

 hospital of the innocent

-The Hospital of the Innocents, located in the heart of Florence, is one of the city’s most historically significant landmarks.
-Founded in the early 15th century, it was the first orphanage in Europe and aimed to provide care for abandoned children.
-The building itself is a masterpiece of Renaissance architecture, with its ornate loggia, frescoes, and stunning courtyard.
-But what makes it truly unusual is its unique method of abandoning babies.
+The Hospital of the Innocents, located in the heart of Florence was founded in the early 15th century, and officially it was the first orphanage in Europe.
+The building itself is a masterpiece of Renaissance architecture (like most buildings in Florence) but what makes it truly unusual is its unique method of abandoning babies.
+The hospital had a “foundling wheel,” a revolving door where unwanted babies could just be dropped anonymously without talking to anyone.
+The door would spin, and the baby would be taken in.

 If you’re like to learn more about the quirky, and somewhat sad history of the hospital, I warmly recommend this great tour of the complex.